for the Mission

 Rooted in the Mission and focused on San Francisco, MEDA’s mission is to strengthen low-and moderate-income Latino families by promoting economic equity and social justice through asset building and community development.

-MEDA’S FREE Programs Will Strengthen Your Family
+MEDA’S FREE Programs Build Family Wealth

 It’s time to decrease debt, increase income and savings, and better your credit.
 MEDA can coach you — for free.